Buying a home? Here are the top 10 things you need to know about home inspections in Toronto:

 4. The Home Inspection Process

-A home inspection for most Toronto houses takes between 2-3 hours.
+A home inspection for most GTA houses takes between 2-3 hours, depending on the size, age and condition of the home.
 The inspector will go through the house, room by room and look for major issues; good home inspectors will go into the attic and onto the roof too.
 They’ll often take pictures which will form part of the written report you will receive after the inspection.

 Sometimes, home inspections uncover big, unexpected stuff – for example, a roof that needs replacing, mould in the basement or knob and tube wiring.
 You may need to revisit your budget.
 You may need to decide if you want to take on major fixes or walk away from the house.
 And you may need to revisit the price you offered for that old Toronto house.
 In most cases, big issues are already known and have been factored into the asking price; but in other situations, you may need to go back to the Seller and re-negotiate the price based on what you now know (note: this is extremely rare in a Seller’s market).
 Although a home inspection should not be used to nickel and dime the little stuff that you uncover, it may force a discussion about the big stuff.
 A good REALTOR can guide you through that process.
 Knowing what we now know, what is the home worth in the market?
 What is the home now worth to you?